 - 1. Comply with the utilization policies of the College's network provider, which presently is SUNYNet/NYSERNET. - 2.
 Maintain appropriate system security, including the protection of personal passwords, so that computing resources are not subject to unauthorized use.
 Users may not grant permission to others to use their accounts without prior approval. - 3.
-Respect the rights of others to privacy, freedom from theft, harassment, or copyright infringement by not engaging in the following: - Unauthorized copying, modifying, or destroying of work on the computer systems, both at the college and available over the network, and from accessing or attempting to access password protected or explicitly restricted computing resources for which the user is not authorized; or - Practices which would create a hostile working or learning environment or cause harm to others and/or the system as a whole, including engaging in or disseminating illegal, obscene, threatening, or unwelcome electronic communication, displaying or printing sexually explicit material in a public location, damaging computer resources electronically or physically, or engaging in conduct that discriminates on a legally prohibited basis. - 4.
+Respect the rights of others to privacy, freedom from theft, harassment, or copyright infringement by not engaging in the following: - □ Unauthorized copying, modifying, or destroying of work on the computer systems, both at the College and available over the network, and from accessing or attempting to access password protected or explicitly restricted computing resources for which the user is not authorized; or - Practices which would create a hostile working or learning environment or cause harm to others and/or the system as a whole, including engaging in or disseminating illegal, obscene, threatening, or unwelcome electronic communication, displaying or printing sexually explicit material in a public location, damaging computer resources electronically or physically, or engaging in conduct that discriminates on a legally prohibited basis.
+See also the College policies prohibiting discrimination and sexual harassment. - 4.
 Report security violations, including theft, vandalism, or unauthorized access, to the appropriate office. - 5.
-Share resources equitably by avoiding activities that place a burden on system resources. - 6.
+Share resources equitably by avoiding activities that place a burden on system resources.

+- 6. If hosting a web site, provide for a method to be contacted. - 7.
 Each user is responsible for taking all reasonable precautions to ensure that viruses are not introduced into the College network.
 Individuals are to follow College procedures and directives to keep virus prevention software current.
 All material received on a floppy disk or other electronic or optical medium and all material downloaded from the internet or from a non-College computer must be scanned for viruses before being placed onto the College computer system.